remysucre/remysucre.github.io/blog/sql-eq.md

 Of course, it is completely impractical for any table of decent size (it runs in time $O(N^N)$ ), but that's not the point :)

-But even the simpler query using `GROUP BY` was not trivial to come up with, which brings the question: why isn't it a standard feature of SQL to just compare two tables?
+But even the simpler query using `GROUP BY`{.sql} was not trivial to come up with, which brings the question: why isn't it a standard feature of SQL to just compare two tables?
 I imagine it can be very useful for testing, e.g. you write a simple but slow